Sample (graphics)

-In computer graphics, a sample is an intersection of channel and a pixel.
+In computer graphics, a sample is an intersection of a channel and a pixel.

 The diagram below depicts a 24-bit pixel, consisting of 3 samples for Red, Green, and Blue.

 In this particular diagram, the Red sample occupies 9 bits, the Green sample occupies 7 bits and the Blue sample occupies 8 bits, totaling 24 bits per pixel.
 Note that the samples do not have to be equal size and not all samples are mandatory in a pixel.

 Also, a pixel can consist of more than 3 samples (e.g. 4 samples of the RGBA color space).

 A sample is related to a subpixel on a physical display.